 The ruling opens the possibility of a drawn-out discovery process by attorneys by District of Columbia and Maryland attorneys of not only The Trump Organization’s financial records, but also the president’s tax returns.
 Indeed, Maryland Attorney General Brian Frosh admits to seeking discovery of each.
 Yet there are two reasons why the plaintiffs won’t prevail – and shouldn’t.

 Second, the fact that government officials stay or dine at the Trump International Hotel in itself does not constitute an emolument or an ulterior motive for one.
 In granting certiorari, Judge Messitte noted that some foreign officials have stayed at the Trump International Hotel because the president’s family owns it, and that some foreign governments have canceled reservations at other hotels for the same reason.
-Yet the president bought the property through a consortium in 2013, well before he became a presidential candidate.
-He also is forwarding profits to the U.S. Treasury.
-Moreover, the claim by the State of Maryland and the District of Columbia that Trump has diverting revenues from their respective convention centers is highly speculative.
+Yet this ignores any number of offsetting factors.
+First, the Trump Organization leased the property, the Old Post Office Pavilion, from the federal government’s General Services Administration back in 2013, well before he became a presidential candidate.
+Second, as promised, he has forwarded all profits to the U.S. Treasury.
+And third, the State of Maryland and the District of Columbia’s claim that Trump has diverting revenues from their respective convention centers is pure speculation.
 Maybe convention goers simply like the allure of the Trump International Hotel.
-In what way does this constitute a misuse of public office?
+Why must it be assumed that Trump’s continuing fiduciary interest in the project constitutes his misuse of public office?

-This emoluments lawsuit, like the other two, is unlikely to win in the end.
-But like the “Russian interference” suits, they have the capacity for generating loads of frustration and bad publicity for President Trump.
-Judge Messitte in particular is exactly the sort of person who has it in for President Trump on account of the latter’s “racism.”
+This emoluments lawsuit, like the other two, should be considered a non-starter.
+But like the “Russian interference” suits, they have the capacity for generating loads of frustration, subpoenas and bad publicity for President Trump.
+Judge Messitte in particular is exactly the sort of person who has it in for President Trump on account of the latter’s alleged “racism.”
 It was Messitte who back in July 2014 had issued a ruling that explicitly omitted references to the Washington Redskins pro football team.
-The team name “Redskins,” as a chorus of misguided critics were alleging at the time, was a slur against all Native Americans.
+The team name “Redskins,” as a chorus of misguided critics were alleging at the time, was a racist slur against Native Americans.
 Judge Messitte knew the tune well.
 “Pro football’s team is popularly known as the Washington ‘Redskins,’” he wrote, “but the Court will refrain from using the team name unless reference is made to a direct quote where the name appears.”
 The proper term, he emphasized, is “the Washington Team.”
-In this case, virtue-signaling likewise may take center stage.
+In the current case, another sort of virtue-signaling may take center stage.